(Translate this site)

 The rich could often buy the corporation which owns the company we work for in place of their latest vacation mansion acquisition4

 But of course this crowd doesn't really need a home.
-They can afford to live their entire lives in the penthouses of upscale hotels around the world instead.
+They can afford to live their entire lives in the penthouses of upscale hotels around the world instead10.

-The rich can have so much money they literally pace upon gold floors, wearing diamond-encrusted and gold-lined jeans, trying to figure out how to spend it faster5
+The rich can have so much money they literally pace upon gold floors, wearing diamond-encrusted underwear and jeans with gold-lined pockets, trying to figure out how to spend it faster5

 Amazingly enough, even spending of the scale already described isn't enough to put a dent into some fortunes.
 So those wealthy have to get creative to make a noticeable decline in their bank accounts.
 Seek out downright obscene ways to splurge.
 And that's where the cream of the crop of commercial services for the ultra-rich come in.